-The names for models, tins, super tins, styles, textstyles or colours can not be blank.
+The names for models, tins and super tins can not be blank.

-The names for models, tins, super tins, styles, textstyles and colours can contain upper and lower alpha characters which are stored, but for comparisons, the model names, tin names, super tin names, style names, textstyle names or colour names are case insensitive.
+The names for models, tins and super tins can contain upper and lower alpha characters which are stored, but for comparisons, the model names, tin names and super tin names are case insensitive.
 For example the model name "Fred" will be stored as "Fred" but "FRED" is considered to be the same model name as "Fred".